 The spot for the restaurant was chosen to have the greatest possible contact with nature, the sea, and the forces of nature.
 We also wanted the restaurant to appear as an artificial reef where clams and seagrass can grow on the building.
-The building should be intuitive and easy to understand; it should feel safe, comfortable and at the same time be an exciting window out to an unknown world.
+The building should be intuitive and easy to understand; it should feel safe and comfortable and, at the same time, be an exciting window out to an unknown world.

-What are the main adjustments you have to make in approach and processes when constructing a below-water building as opposed to the usual above-land?
+What are the main adjustments you have to make in approach and processes when constructing a below-water building rather than the usual above-land?